Calum-Quinn/dai-lab-http-infrastructure/README.md

 The Dockerfile is located at the root of the [api](api) folder.
 This file configures:

-- An app builder to automatically build the application
 - Which image it uses 'eclipse-temurin:21' for java 21
 - The working directory '/app'
-    - What files to copy to the container (.mvn,mvnw,pom.xml,src)
-    - The command to download the dependencies
-    - The command to use to build the application
-- The app
-    - Which image it uses 'eclipse-temurin:21' for java 21
-    - The working directory '/app'
-    - The .jar file built by the app builder to copy to the container
+- The .jar file built to copy to the container
 - The command to use to execute the .jar file
 - The port to expose for external connection

 ## Traefik reverse proxy